ibm-apiconnect/clidocs/docs/v1008/analytics/apic_reports_spacePlansLeaderboard.md

 # apic reports:spacePlansLeaderboard

-Get the data needed to populate the Plans leaderboard (space)
+Get the data needed to populate the Plans leaderboard

 ## Synopsis